Lordnibbler/railsblog/README.md

 * `rails sitemap:refresh`
   * runs daily to refresh the sitemap file for the site
 * `rails cache_warmer:flickr`
-  * runs daily to fetch all Flickr photos for the photography page and write their metadata to redit. this job also shuffles the images so their order changes daily to keep the page looking fresh.
+  * runs daily to fetch all Flickr photos for the photography page and write their metadata to redis. this job also shuffles the images so their order changes daily to keep the page looking fresh.
-  * photo cache itself expires after 3 days, and a single warm cache key expires after 1 day. as a result, back to back deploys do not trigger a re-warm of the cache, and if a scheduler job fails to run we won't be likely to be left without a cache since there are 2 more attempts in the next 48h.
+  * photo cache itself expires after 3 days, and a single warm cache key expires after 25 hours. the scheduler job always refreshes the cache instead of skipping when the warm key is present, so the daily run keeps extending both the photo cache and the warm marker.

 ### CDN